 The standard applies to contracts with customers.
 The core principle of the new standard is that an entity should recognize revenue to depict transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Further, the new standard requires enhanced disclosures about the nature, timing and uncertainty of revenues and cash flows arising from the entity's contracts with customers.
 The new standard offers a range of transition options.
 An entity can choose to apply the new standard to its historical transactions - and retrospectively adjust each comparative period.
 Alternatively, an entity can recognize the cumulative effect of applying the new standard at the date of initial application and make no adjustments to its comparative information.
 The chosen transition option can have a significant effect on revenue trends in the financial statements.
-A change in the timing of recognition of related costs.
+A change in the timing of revenue recognition may require a corresponding change in the timing of recognition of related costs.